 One residential unit may be permitted where Council deems it appropriate as an accessory use provided the residential use is located on the same lot as the main commercial or industrial use and provided further that no future severance shall be permitted for the residential use.
 In such cases, the lot area requirement for the residential and non-residential use shall be the total of the minimum lot area required for each use individually.

-The general principles to be considered in the development and zoning of commercial and industrial uses shall be as outlined in the Agricultural designation, Part 4 of this Plan.
+The general principles to be considered in the development and zoning of commercial and industrial uses shall be as outlined in the Prime Agricultural Area designation, Part 4 5 of this Plan.

 4.4.1.6